gpisanic/digital-supplychain/README.md

 # digital-supplychain
-Supply Chains becoming virtual and digital supply chains disrupting in our lives on a daily basis.
+Supply chains disrupting its way to contained consumers based on virtualization and digital twin models for optimization.